-Spread a large, lightweight blanket (muslin is a popular choice) on a flat surface.
+Spread a large, lightweight blanket (muslin is a popular choice to avoid overheating) on a flat surface.

-Fold the top corner of the blanket down to form a triangle.
+Fold the top corner of the blanket down to form a triangle with the bottom corner.
 Place baby in the center of the triangle, with his shoulders just below the fold.

 Place baby’s right arm, slightly bent at the elbow, flat against his body.
 Take the left side of the wrap and bring it across your baby’s chest, tucking the edge of the wrap under his body.

-Pull the bottom of the wrap up, and tuck the fabric into the top of the swaddle.
+Pull the bottom of the blanket up, and tuck the fabric into the top of the swaddle.

 Bring the right side of the wrap across baby’s chest, tucking the fabric underneath to secure it.